Smartertime/SmarterTimeLinux/README.md

 ##### python

-Only required if you're using Firefox, see https://docs.aws.amazon.com/cli/latest/userguide/awscli-install-linux-python.html
+Recommended if you're using Firefox or Chrome, see https://docs.aws.amazon.com/cli/latest/userguide/awscli-install-linux-python.html

 ### Usage